Ex-Bayern Munich & Netherlands star Arjen Robben announces retirement | Goal.com

 "At the moment I am fit and healthy and as a fan of many other sports I would like to keep it that way for the future.
 I will therefore stop definitively, but it is good that way."

-Robben rose through the Groningen youth system to make his debut at the age of 16 and was named the club's player of the year i his maiden season with the first-team.
+Robben rose through the Groningen youth system to make his debut at the age of 16 and was named the club's player of the year in his maiden season with the first team.

 After a second impressive campaign with the northern club, PSV lured him to Eindhoven, where he spent two seasons and won an Eredivisie title before Chelsea bought him in 2004 for around €18 million (£12m).